 An EICR is not legally needed if you are selling your property.
-However, it may help potential buyers and give them peace of mind that the electrics are safe.
+However, it may help potential buyers and make them aware that the electrics are safe.

 How long is an EICR valid for?

-It is recommended an EICR is carried out every ten years, five years for privately residential rented properties.
+How long does a landlord’s electrical certificate last is a very common question?
+It is recommended an EICR be carried out at an interval of every ten years, five years for privately residential rented properties.
 Or if there is a change of tenant in a dwelling.

-Can a tenant move in without an EICR?
+Can a tenant move in without a report?

-No, not if you do not have a valid EICR.
+No, not if you do not have a valid report.
 However, new build properties should already have one.

 Suppose your rental property is a new build or has been completely rewired.
-In that case, you will not need to get an Electrical Installation Condition Report (EICR) until five years after your EIC was issued.
+In that case, you will not need to get an Electrical Installation Condition Report until five years after your EICR was issued.

-A gas safety check is as important as EICR, and landlords should ensure they have a valid gas safety certificate and all gas appliances should be safe and in good working order.
+A gas safety check is as important as EICR, and landlords should ensure they have a valid gas safety certificate and that all gas appliances should are safe and in good working order.

 The British Landlords Association is a free national association, why not join us today for Free!